AdjectiveAllison/cocoz/README.md

 ### Options

 - `-f, --format <format>`: Output format (overview, xml, json, codeblocks)
-- `-e, --extensions <list>`: Comma-separated list of file extensions to include (with or without leading dot)
+- `-e, --extensions <list>`: File extensions to include (comma-separated or multiple flags, with/without leading dot)
 - `-i, --ignore <pattern>`: Pattern to ignore (can be used multiple times or comma-separated)
 - `-m, --max-tokens <number>`: Maximum number of tokens to process
 - `--stdout`: Only output the formatted content